-Project expenditures will be contingent upon development actually occurring or committed to occur.
-Since the majority of the project cost is financed with long-term debt, borrowing would be undertaken only when sufficient development actually occurs to support each borrowing segment and the expenditure of such funds.
+Project expenditures will be contingent upon development actually occurring or committed to occur, and upon donated incremental revenue from TID 39.
+Since the majority of the project cost is financed with either long-term debt or donated incremental revenue from TID 39, borrowing would be undertaken only when sufficient development actually occurs to support each borrowing segment and the expenditure of such funds.